MahmadSharaf/Cheat-Sheets/aws/AWS Essentials.md

 - [Amazon Virtual Private Cloud (VPC)](https://aws.amazon.com/vpc/) is a networking service that you can use to establish boundaries around your AWS resources
 - Provision a private, isolated virtual network on the AWS cloud.
-- Have complete control over your virtual networking environment.
+- Have a complete control over your virtual networking environment.
 - A virtual network over a physical network.
 - VPC is created inside a region and can stretch across Availability Zones (AZs) inside this region.